necromancer420/Kiwix-Manager-RPi/README.md

 ## Notes

-**DO NOT RUN AS SUDO*
+> *DO NOT RUN AS SUDO*
-IF sudo is required during the script, it will prompt you to enter your password as per usual sudo usage, but do not start the script by using the sudo command.
+>>If sudo is required during the script, it will prompt you to enter your password as per usual sudo usage, but do not start the script by using the sudo command.

-**New installation is highly recommended*
+> *New installation is highly recommended*
-Although you can use this script if you already have Kiwix-Serve installed, it is recommended to use this script for the install as well, to be sure the service is installed correctly.
+>>Although you can use this script if you already have Kiwix-Serve installed, it is recommended to use this script for the install as well, to be sure the service is installed correctly.

 ## License
 [Unilicense](https://choosealicense.com/licenses/unlicense/#)